Forestry Best Management Practices for Water Quality

 - 2013 Monitoring - Executive Summary for County Lands

 Forestry best management practices workshops are a crucial component in the forestry BMP program, helping to protect water quality in Wisconsin.
 The workshops serve to clarify how, where and when to appropriately apply forestry BMPs.
-More than 5,000 people have attended the workshops since 1994.

 If you are interested in attending a BMP workshop, you will find additional information (such as workshop descriptions, schedules and registration) at FISTA's website.